Gdog192/browser-portal/README.md

 # Browser Proxy Portal

 A minimal web portal that allows you to browse popular sites through iframes, accessible via your GoDaddy domain.
-The proxy server bypasses X-Frame-Options restrictions and helps avoid detection by content filtering systems.
+The proxy server bypasses X-Frame-Options restrictions and helps avoid detection by some sites.
+Use with caution and follow the security guidance provided.

 **🚀 Recommended: Deploy to Cloud (Render/Railway)** - See [CLOUD_DEPLOYMENT.md](CLOUD_DEPLOYMENT.md) for easy cloud setup (no home PC needed, free HTTPS included!)